lazergoat1/Portfolio/README.md

 ![ezgif com-gif-maker (7)](https://user-images.githubusercontent.com/74234615/110719539-e1173d80-81c1-11eb-984d-cd6715f20cc2.gif)

-Character controllers contains customizable third person and first person controllers which allow the player to use the mouse and WASD keys to control the characters movement.
-I developed this a couple months ago as a tool I could use for my future projects.
+Character controllers contains customizable third-person and first-person controllers which allow the player to use the mouse and WASD keys to control the movement of the character.
+I developed this a couple of months ago as a tool I could use for my future projects.

 Project folder Title: Character Controllers